Uniform negative immersions and the coherence of one-relator groups

 \section{Irreducible complexes}

 The properties of non-positive immersions, negative immersions and uniform negative immersions have a common theme.
-Given an immersion of finite 2-complexes $Y\to X$, if the Euler characteristic $\chi(Y)$ is too positive then $Y$ can be simplified.
+Given an immersion of finite 2-complexes $Y\to X$, if the Euler characteristic $\chi(Y)$ is { not negative enough,} then $Y$ can be simplified.
 The exact sense in which $Y$ can be simplified is of crucial importance to the definition of uniform negative immersions.
 In the next subsection we define irreducible complexes, and with these definitions in hand we can give the correct definitions of non-positive, negative and uniformly negative immersions.